fifth-postulate/postscript-whisperer/workshop/guide/src/tool/hello-world.md

 ## Read-Eval-Print-Loop
 When you start GhostScript the following things happen:

-1. A window is open that shows a blank page.
+1. A window is opened that shows a blank page.
 The page will show the output of the PostScript program that we enter.
 2. A Read-Eval-Print-Loop (REPL) is started.
 Via this REPL we can communicate with the PostScript interpreter.

 The REPL first prints a header, something akin